oneapi-src/oneCCL/doc/rst/source/env-variables.rst

 **Description**

-Set this environment variable to enable compute kernels that pipeline data transfers across tiles in the same GPU with data transfers across different GPUs,  for the ALLGATHERV collective using device (GPU) buffers.
+Set this environment variable to enable compute kernels that pipeline data transfers across tiles in the same GPU with data transfers across different GPUs for the ``ALLGATHERV`` collective using device (GPU) buffers.